shivannis/xandr-docs-public/xandr-docs/invest/create-an-advertiser.md

 basic details for the advertiser.

 - **Name** - Enter the advertiser's name.

+- **Legal Entity Name** - Enter the name of the legal entity on whose behalf the advertisement is being displayed and who is covering the cost of the advertiser's ad.
+Advertisers who wish to deliver their ads to users in the EU should populate this field, since certain publishers need it in order to comply with the [Digital Services Act](digital-services-act.md).
+Since the end users see the legal entity name alongside the ad creative, it must be readable by humans.
+Your campaigns may have a limited reach or experience delivery problems if you do not supply a legitimate legal entity name.

 - **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that